arorivegt/core-code/src/Homework/WEEK-6/Monday.md

    - chickenOptions (MenuElement[])
    - beefOptions (MenuElement[])
    - beveragesOptions (MenuElement[])
-6. Each of the listed elements with the MenuElement[] type are going to be arrays with instances representing each of the sub-menu elements and each instance inside this array should have the respective information associated with the sub menu option, for example, the beveragesOptions attribute should have instances with the information of the piña colada and spanish coffee options.
+6. Each of the listed elements with the MenuElement[] type are going to be arrays with instances representing each of the sub-menu elements and each instance inside this array should have the respective information associated with the sub menu option, for example, the beveragesOptions attribute should have instances with the information of the piÃ±a colada and spanish coffee options.
-7. Each of the listed elements with the Choice[] type are going to be arrays with objects representing each of the options to show in the menu to the user, so for example if the user selects the Beverages option in the menu menu, your program should read the sub options related to this main option and print does options, Piña Colada.... $3.00, Spanish Coffee.... $5.50 for the user to select and option, this Choice type is declared in the Input class.
+7. Each of the listed elements with the Choice[] type are going to be arrays with objects representing each of the options to show in the menu to the user, so for example if the user selects the Beverages option in the menu menu, your program should read the sub options related to this main option and print does options, PiÃ±a Colada.... $3.00, Spanish Coffee.... $5.50 for the user to select and option, this Choice type is declared in the Input class.
 8. For the method that you need in the Menu class, you need to define the following
    - fillMainMenu
    - fillOptions